cloudmesh-community/fa18-523-56/paper/paper.md

 NiFi is a customizable tool for building flexible data flows while preserving data provenance and security [@fa18-523-56-www-nifi-nifihomepage].
 NiFi provides the ability to build or alter an ETL flow with a few clicks.
 NiFi builds Gets, Converts, and Pulls in a GUI and allows the user to build and customize the flow [@fa18-523-56- www-nifi-issartetlsimple].
 This flexibility and usability is key to NiFi's value in a big data world where stovepipes and inflexibility are frequently challenges.

+NiFi is a tool for:

+* Moving data between systems, including modern systems such as social media sources, AWS cloud server, Hadoop, MongoDB, and so on
+* Delivering data to analytics platforms
+* Format Conversion, extracting/parsing data
+* Data or files routing decisions
+* Real-time data streaming [@www-fa18-523-56-udemy-nifi]

+NiFi is not recommended for:

+* Distributed Computation
+* Complex Event Processing
+* Join/ Aggregated Functions [@www-fa18-523-56-udemy-nifi]

 ## Big Data Challanges and NiFi

 Big data can be fantastic source of information for decision making and business